Sharp Edge Warning!

 CAUTION CUT HAZARD.
 Sharp Blade.
 Window Washing Scrapers have functional sharp edges.
 Contact may result in injury.
 Handle with care.
 The use or misuse of window washing scrapers can, in some circumstances, scratch glass and other surfaces.
 User accepts responsibility for use of product and any damage that may result.

-What Are Window Washing Scrapers And Why Do You Need Them?
+What Are Professional Window Washing Scrapers And Why Do You Need Them?

-Scrapers, sometimes referred to as window washing scrapers, window cleaning razor, or window and glass scraper or blade, are an essential tool in a window cleaner’s tool belt.
+Professional Window Washing Scraper options, sometimes referred to as a window scraper blade, window cleaning razor, or window and glass scraper, are an essential tool for professional window cleaning companies.
 They easily remove paint, tape, stickers and construction debris like stucco or caulk from walls, windows, tiles, and glass.Shop Scrapers

 ATTRIBUTES OF SCRAPERS

-Window washing scrapers for window cleaning professionals are manufactured in multiple sizes to allow the window washer the best possible choice for a job.
+Professional window washing scraper for window cleaning professionals are manufactured in multiple sizes to allow the window washer the best possible choice for a job.
 The 5 and 6-inch scraper tools are among the most popular, but they can be found in 3 and 4-inch scraper sizes as well.

 Replacement parts for a window washing scraper with blades consist of